 A soldier’s widow, a storyteller, a baker, an astronaut, and a healthy-living guru walk onto a stage…

 There is no punchline.
-Rather, it was the scene at Kirkland Performance Center Thursday night as women throughout the Eastside gathered to hear from five inspiring local women as part of 425 Live’s Women to Watch.
+Rather, it was the scene at Kirkland Performance Center Thursday night as women throughout the Eastside gathered to hear from five inspiring local women as part of 425 Magazine’s Women to Watch.

 The inaugural event was attended by nearly 300 people, and focused on inspiring and encouraging women.
 Five empowering talks were given by Lisa Hallett, co-founder of Wear Blue: Run to Remember; Audra Mulkern, farm-to-table documentarian; Megan Wagstaff, Founder of Lady Yum; Soyeon Yi, South Korea’s first astronaut; and Marilyn McKenna, founder of It Matters.

 In 2009, Hallett’s husband, U.S. Army Captain John Hallett of the 5-2 Stryker Brigade combat team, was killed in action in Afghanistan.
 As Hallett recounted the experience of receiving the news from her husband’s rear unit commander, her voice wavered and the crowd was still and silent.
 “They had to be wrong,” she said as she remembered the disbelief she felt in that moment.

 So she turned to running as the coping mechanism that she’d leaned on throughout her husband’s military career.
 “It was a tangible accomplishment in a world that felt totally out of control,” she said.
 “I pounded the pavement with sorrow for all the dreams and love I’d lost.
 I pounded the pavement for strength, for the stress of raising three children without the strength, love, and guidance of their father.”